 The Galapagos penguin is one of the most iconic species of the Archipelago.
-It is the third smallest species of penguin and the only species to be found on north of the equator and nest entirely within the tropics.
+It is the third smallest species of penguin and the only species to be found on the north of the equator and nest entirely within the tropics.
 On the surface, penguins swim slowly, half-submerged, but underwater – they fly through the water using their vestigial wings for propulsion.

 Many people from all over the world come to Galapagos to try and get a look at one of the iconic species of the Galapagos BIG15 – the famous Galapagos penguin.

-And when the day finally came to snorkel at Tagus Cove, there was a noticeable level of excitement in the air.
 After a short hike and panga ride, we all got ready with our snorkeling gear.
 The best part was that we knew the penguins were around on this day because we had the chance to see a couple of them feeding at our disembarking spot before our hike earlier that morning.
 As soon as we arrived at our snorkeling area, everyone had the same goal on the mind: find a Galapagos penguin to swim with.

 We started swimming and we saw turtles, colorful fishes, but no penguins at first.
 And after thirty minutes in the water, we were worried after seeing no signals of any penguins close by.
 The water was pretty cold this day, so some people gave up and went back into their pangas.
 Then, after 40 minutes in the water, one penguin crossed our sight, swimming at full speed after a school of small dreamfish (otherwise known as salemas)!
 Not long much after, more penguins started to appear, shocking us completely!

 What seemed like a penguin after penguin started crossing our path and didn’t have a care in the world with respect to our presence, nearly bumping into us at times!
 There were over a dozen penguins hunting and feeding right in front of us and no one in our group could believe it!